google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 How I Made my Retro Layout

 I decided the frame needed to have texture for this picture.
-I ran some Very Vanilla cardstock through my Big Shot with the Square Lattice Textures Impressions embossing folder.
+I ran some Very Vanilla cardstock through my Die Cut and Embossing Machine with the Square Lattice Textures Impressions embossing folder.
 (This embossing folder is now unfortunately retired.
-It was a favourite of mine).
-I trimmed it into strips of paper to form a frame which I then sponged with Marina Mist and Soft Suede inks.
+It was a favourite of mine.
+You can choose to use another folder with a pattern that is more condensed rather than open if you want to recreate the same effect).
+I trimmed it into strips of paper to form a frame which I then sponged with Marina Mist and Soft Suede inks 9Both retired.
+Choose a sea blue and a medium brown colour from your stash instead).

 I distressed the edges of my Soft Suede cardstock and bent it around a little.

 Then I wanted to make some tattered flowers that were still simple, like the background and the photo.
 I didn't want to overwhelm that photo.
-So I took some graduated circles cut from both Marina Mist and Very Vanilla cardstock by my Big Shot machine and scrunched and distressed each circle.
+So I took some graduated circles cut from both Marina Mist and Very Vanilla cardstock by my Stampin' Die Cut and Embossing machine and scrunched and distressed each circle.

 Then I stacked the circles together to make the flowers, ruffling them up till I liked the look and sticking the layers together with mini glue dots.

-I finished the middles of the flowers off with some stamped and punched mini Itty Bitty shapes and their matching buttons (both now retired).
+I finished the middles of the flowers off with some stamped and punched mini Itty Bitty shapes and their matching buttons (both now retired but again, use small punched shapes and buttons that you like from your stash).

 I was happy with my retro layout in the end.
 I hope you agree that the photo has not been overwhelmed.
 I wanted it to be the main focus of the page and think that happened, happily!